PY Ta 641: The discovery and classification of Linear B (1886–1909)

-Evans began excavations at Knossos on 23 March 1900.
-On 30 March, he discovered the first Linear B tablet found at the site, followed by more examples on 4 April and, on 5 April, the first large cache ever large cache of such tablets, among the remains of a wooden box inside a terracotta larnax.
-During the same 1899–90 season, further caches were uncovered, including over 350 pieces from four boxes in the "Room of the Chariot Tablets".
-Many of the tablets found throughout Evans' excavations were subsequently damaged or destroyed by water leaks in his storerooms, by poor handling and through disposal by workers who failed to identify them.

-By 1900, Evans had categorised the writing of the Knossos tablets as a "linear script", as opposed to what he called the "hieroglyphic or conventionalized pictographic script" now known as Cretan hieroglyphs, and correctly realised that it was written from left to right.
+Linear B was first identified as a writing system by Arthur Evans, who excavated the first Linear B tablet at Knossos on Crete on 30 March 1900.
+By the end of the year, he had categorised the writing system of the tablets as a "linear script", as opposed to what he called the "hieroglyphic or conventionalized pictographic script" now known as Cretan hieroglyphs, and correctly realised that it was written from left to right.
 He categorised its signs as "for the most part syllabic", though asserted that "a certain number are unquestionably ideographic or determinative."

 In 1909, Evans published the first volume of Scripta Minoa, which included the then-unpublished Phaistos Disc, which had been discovered in July 1908, and similarly-unpublished tablets excavated by Federico Halbherr from Hagia Triada.
-Evans named the script of these tablets as "Class A" and that of the Knossos tablets as "Class B".
+Evans named the script of these tablets "Class A" and that of the Knossos tablets "Class B".

 Decipherment (1909–1952)

-Most of the Knossos tablets, which numbered around 3500, remained unpublished in Scripta Minoa I. Evans had intended to publish most of them in the second volume, but his attention was occupied until his death in 1941 by the reconstruction and publication of the site of Knossos, as well as his own forays into Balkan diplomacy after the First World War.
-He published a selection of the tablets in 1935, allowing serious efforts at decipherment to begin.
+Most of the Knossos tablets, which numbered around 3500, remained unpublished in Scripta Minoa I. Evans published a selection of them in 1935, allowing serious efforts at decipherment to begin.
 To these were added, after 1939, the first tablets excavated at Pylos.
-The later decipherers John Chadwick and Michael Ventris, however, considered little of the work done before 1944 to be of substantial value.
+The later decipherers John Chadwick and Michael Ventris, however, considered little of the work done towards a decipherment before 1944 to be of substantial value.

 Building on important work by Arthur Cowley and later by Alice Kober, the decipherment of Linear B was completed by Michael Ventris between 1940 and 1952, with a particular "critical period" between 1948 and 18 June 1952.
-On 1 June, he published a 'Work Note' to a group of Mycenaean scholars arguing that Linear B was used to write Greek.
-On 18 June, he wrote to Emmett L. Bennett Jr. a letter including the line "I think I've deciphered Linear B".
+On 1 June, Ventris published a 'Work Note' to a group of Mycenaean scholars arguing that Linear B was used to write Greek.
+On 18 June, he wrote a letter to Emmett L. Bennett Jr., including the line "I think I've deciphered Linear B".
 In this letter, Ventris restated his conviction that the language of Linear B was Greek, and gave an account of some of its spelling rules and of certain transliterations between Classical Greek and Linear B. On 1 July, he announced the decipherment on BBC Radio 3.